 I have never used a flash for shooting Lacrosse, and would suggest you check with the officials and schools if you wish to do so.
 Like Football, however, the distances can be long, so most flash units would not help except for shots close to you.

 I have used a D3S, D600 and a D800E for shooting Lacrosse.
 The new D810 will also work.
 I normally shoot in CH mode, with lots of short bursts.
 Single Point AF works best for me.
 I have yet to test Group Area AF on shooting Lacrosse, however I expect that Single Point will still be best.
 As with all such sports, there are multiple players moving around, sometimes slightly blocking the player you wish to be focused on, and this can cause the focus system to switch to the other player.

 As with other sports, try to get a few sideline shots of the players, coaches and fans.
-For tips on shooting these kind of photos, see my Sideline Photography Tips article.

 Though a lot of work, especially if you move up and down the field, Lacrosse is typically a fairly easy sport to take pictures of.
 With very little practice you can capture exciting shots.
 For those who shoot JPGs, I would suggest you shoot NEFs if shooting in poorly lit conditions (night time or backlit), as that will give you the ability to improve the final picture.
 Good luck, and perhaps I will meet you at the field.